supabase/walrus/README.md

 ## Error States

 ### Unauthorized 401
-If a WAL record is passed through `cdc.apply_rls` and the `authenticated` role does not have permission to `select` and of the columns in that table, an `Unauthorized` error is returned with no WAL data.
+If a WAL record is passed through `cdc.apply_rls` and the `authenticated` role does not have permission to `select` any of the columns in that table, an `Unauthorized` error is returned with no WAL data.

 ```sql
 (